-MSA does not operate a before school program within the After School Education and Safety Program; therefore, we did not perform any related procedures for the before school program.
+MSA 2 does not operate a Before or After School Program within the After/Before School Education and Safety Program; therefore, we did not perform and related procedures.

-MSA does not operate Independent Study - Course Based instruction; therefore, we did not perform any related procedures.
+MSA 2 does not operate Independent Study - Course Based instruction; therefore, we did not perform any related procedures.

-MSA did not operate Non Classroom-Based Instruction; therefore, we did not perform any procedures related to Non Classroom-Based Instruction/Independent Study for Charter Schools or Determination of Funding for Non Classroom-Based Instruction.
+ADA was below the threshold required for testing; therefore, we did not perform any procedures related to Non Classroom-Based Instruction/Independent Study for Charter Schools or Determination of Finding for Non Classroom-Based Instruction.